-- For number of visitors to each site, while broad ranges are available on the TDCP website, exact numbers are not available. - a.
-For sites that attract fewer than 0.1m visitors, an average of 50,000 annual visitors has been assumed - b.
-For sites that attract 0.1m-0.5m visitors, an average of 300,000 annual visitors has been assumed - c.
-For sites that attract 0.5m-1m visitors, an average of 750,000 annual visitors has been assumed - d.
-For sites that attract more than 1m visitors, an average of 1.5m annual visitors has been assumed - Each visitor is expected to spend a modest PKR 100 on transport and PKR 100 on miscellaneous items such as food on the trip, totaling PKR 200 per visit.
+For number of visitors to each site, while broad ranges are available on the TDCP website, exact numbers are not available.

+Each visitor is expected to spend a modest PKR 100 on transport and PKR 100 on miscellaneous items such as food on the trip, totaling PKR 200 per visit.